eshwen/macOS-setup/docs/programs/homebrew.md

 7. Show directory trees (use `-L <levels>` options to show set number of levels).
 8. For `wget` command, like on linux.
 9. For a newer version than that bundled with macOS.
+10. An Python project manager even more modern than Poetry.

 ## Useful GUI applications